Is 'Pose' Based On A True Story? Here's The Backstory Behind Ryan Murphy's New Show

 FX's brand new series Pose is set in New York City in 1987.
 It's a time when middle-class America was deep in a trend of consumerism culture, while AIDS was peaking in the LGBTQ communities.
 Pose deep dives into the latter while juxtaposing it against the former, using the rise of "ball culture" to bridge the gap.
 The characters seem so real, fans wouldn't be wrong to wonder: Is Pose based on a true story?
 Are any of the characters based on someone who lived during that time?

-Part of the reason fans might wonder this comes from the original trailer, which introduced fans to the residents of the House of Evangelista in a documentary black-and-white style clip.
-In it, viewers are introduced to the main characters: Blanca, the house mother, Damon, the dreamy dance student, and Angel, the sex worker.
+Part of the reason fans might wonder this comes from the original trailer, which introduced fans to the residents of the House of Evangelista in a black-and-white documentary-style clip.
+In it, viewers are introduced to the main characters: Blanca, the house mother, Damon, the dreamy dance student, and Angel, the snarky sex worker.
 They introduce themselves and discuss what brought them to New York, why they are so entranced by the ball culture, and what it means to them to be a part of it.

 I always loved Paris Is Burning.
 They were rock stars to me when I was growing up.